Course Offerings

 • Science Elective, 3 credit hours from the following:

-• 609 – Philosophies of Human Nature
+• PHIL/SOC SCI 609 – Philosophies of Human Nature

 See Core Course Descriptions